openhab/openhab-python/README.md

 ```

-2. Using the logging module behaves like normal print statements and are prefixed with "org.openhab.automation.pythonscripting" and marked with log level INFO, ERROR, WARN ...
+2. Using the logging module behaves like normal print statements, are prefixed with "org.openhab.automation.pythonscripting" and marked with log level INFO, ERROR, WARN ...

 ```python
 from openhab import logging